HTML Frames

 The Problem with Frames

-• Usability challenges: With the rise in popularity of mobile devices and tablets with small displays it's more important than ever that
+- Usability challenges: With the rise in popularity of mobile devices and tablets with small displays it's more important than ever thatwebsites offer multiple views which change based on the size of the device viewport.
+While frames can be manipulated to provide acertain degree of responsiveness, they are simply not well-suited to creating responsive websites.Accessibility challenges:

 The Future of Frames